-Few of the common questions of these people are- ‘When will be the next crash in the market?’
-‘What if the market crashes tomorrow?’, ‘What if it’s even worse than 2008-09 economic scenario?’.
+A few of the common questions of these people are- ‘When will be the next crash in the market?’
+‘What if the market crashes tomorrow?’, ‘What if it’s even worse than the 2008-09 economic scenario?’.
 This category of people is too afraid to invest and always considers the worst that could happen.
-The fear of the past stops them from buying their first stock for future.
+The fear of the past stops them from buying their first stock for the future.

-As you never understood the stock market, you consider it as gambling or scam.
+As you never understood the stock market, you consider it gambling or a scam.

 ‘How can that stock give 5 times returns in 2 years?
 That’s impossible.
 It’s just gambling’.
 Whenever you hear your friends making money from the market, you just consider them lucky.